 Nothing encourages an authentic increase in sales quite like a retail store's community engagement.
 Considering sponsoring a local sports team.
 With your logo on their jerseys, your community is much more likely to remember your brand and be encouraged to visit your store and consider your products and services.
 At local sports events, go and showcase your brand at its highest quality.

 Whether it’s a town or a city, communities enjoy seeing local products represented in retail stores.
 Whether this includes local baked goods in your shop or representing local designers, it will do wonders for your reputation within the community.
 Not everything in your store has to be locally sourced, but incorporating more local goods can be extremely beneficial for your business and are often cheaper to source.

 Business and profits come directly from the number of people who come into your store – who need to hear about your business from sources other than just direct marketing from you.
 Investing some time in PR can be incredibly beneficial for a business that needs to have a credible representation of what they offer in the public eye.

 When you host an event, invite the press and enjoy the rewards of that free coverage.

 Revamp Your Website

 In many ways, your website is like your first impression.
-What you put out there, makes an impact that informs your prospective customers of what your retail business stands for.
+What you put out there makes an impact that informs your prospective customers of what your retail business stands for.
 Identifying your brand identity online can be a challenge and a time investment.
-However, it will pay off ten-fold when your can clearly link to an informative, fun website on your social media channels and in your printed ad campaigns.
+However, it will pay off ten-fold when you can clearly link to an informative, fun website on your social media channels and in your printed ad campaigns.

 Collaborate with Brands